mehak0108/Gossip-Membership-Protocol/README.md

 2. Multiple node failure
 3. Single node failure under a lossy network.

-Navigate in the directory of the project and then perform the following commands:
+Navigate in the directory of the project and then perform:

 ```
 	$ make